apache/spark/docs/apache-airflow/executor/celery.rst

 - Airflow configuration settings should be homogeneous across the cluster
 - Operators that are executed on the worker need to have their dependencies met in that context.
-For example, if you use the ``HiveOperator``, the hive CLI needs to be installed on that box, or if you use the ``MySqlOperator``, the required Python library needs to be available in the :envvar:`PYTHONPATH` somehow
+For example, if you use the ``HiveOperator``, the Hive CLI needs to be installed on that box, or if you use the ``MySqlOperator``, the required Python library needs to be available in the :envvar:`PYTHONPATH` somehow
 - The worker needs to have access to its ``DAGS_FOLDER``, and you need to